SamsonPHP/fs_aws/readme.md

 ##Configuration

-This is done using [SamsonPHP module/service configuration](https://github.com/samsonos/php_core/wiki/0.3-Configurating)
+This is done using [SamsonPHP configuration system](https://github.com/samsonphp/config)

-> In all nested php_fs_* modules which must be build on top of php_fs module all configuration are done to main php_fs module(It's identifier is ```fs```).
+> In all nested php_fs_* modules which must be build on top of php_fs module all configuration are done to main [samsonphp\fs module](https://github.com/samsonphp/fs)(It's identifier is ```fs```).
 This configuration class field values will be automatically passed to nested AbstractFileService ancestor.

 All available configuration fields are:
 ```php